MITLibraries/timdex/README.md

 - don't commit your .env or .env.development, but do commit .env.test after confirming your test values are not actual secrets that need protecting

+### Updating the data model
+Updating the data model is somewhat complicated because many files need to be edited across multiple repositories and deployment steps should happen in a particular order so as not to break production services.
+- Start by updating the data model in [Mario](https://github.com/MITLibraries/mario).
+Instructions for that can be found in the [Mario README](https://github.com/MITLibraries/mario/blob/master/README.md).
+Then complete the following steps here in TIMDEX.
+- Update `app/models/search.rb` to build/update/remove queries for the added/
+  edited/deleted fields as appropriate.
+Make sure to update filters and aggregations if relevant to the changed fields.
+- Update `app/views/api/[version]/search/_base_json_jbuilder` to
+  add/update/remove changed fields OR update `views/api/[version]/search/_extended_json_jbuilder` if the changed fields aren’t/shouldn’t be in the brief record result.
+- If changed fields should be aggregated, update `views/api/[version]/search/_aggregations_json_jbuilder` as appropriate.
+- Update tests as necessary.
+Make sure to test with all current data source samples ingested into a local ES instance.
+- Update `openapi.json` to make sure our spec matches any changes made (including bumping the version number).

 ## Publishing User Facing Documentation

 ### Automatic generation from openapi specification